Daily Driver Tools & Frameworks

 About Me

 • Electronic System Designer at ElectroOptical Innovations and Hobbs ElectroOptics.
 We specialize in designing high performance measurement systems that are manufacturable in the required schedule.
+If you have a project to discuss shoot me an email at [email protected].

 • Embedded development